Skip to content

 You can create and manage keys through the Management API or the Vilna dashboard.

-When Vilna delivers a webhook event, the request includes headers that let you verify authenticity and prevent replay attacks.
+When Vilna delivers a webhook event, the request includes headers that let you verify authenticity, prevent replay attacks, and deduplicate retries.

 Secret shown only once

-The webhook secret is unique per notification channel and is only displayed at creation time.
-Store it in a secure secrets manager immediately.
+The webhook secret is unique per notification channel and is only returned at creation time and on explicit rotation.
+It is never shown in subsequent reads.
+Store it in a secure secrets manager right away.

 import crypto from "node:crypto";